javaplus/PicoProjects/labs/f01_fire_zee_lasers.md

 Once you have the pico wired, take some time to attempt to code the points outlined in the overview using the old labs.

+For coding the photoresistor, if you remove the **conversion_factor** we used in our lab, you will have a wide range of values.
+That is close to zero when there is no light, and close to 65535 under a super bright light.
+This will give you a wide range to detect "normal" light conditions verses when the laser is shining directly on the photoresistor.
+**WARNING** When working with the laser, DON'T SHOOT YOUR EYE OUT!
+Or anyone elses. :)

 If you've given that a good effort and need a little guidance check out the code solution by clicking on the link below: